alyssaong1/VoIPBot/README.md

 ## TODOs:
 - Using the Bing Websocket API, which includes silence detection, etc.
 - Abstract out the speech processing
-- Figuring out scalability - how to handle multiple calls at once
+- Figuring out scalability - how to handle multiple calls at once.
+This could be done by opening a new SIP bot client everytime a call is received from a user, and destroying it upon end of call.